 Q: Are front and back rotors interchangeable?

-The rear rotor has two braking surfaces – the inner and outer braking surface.
-The inner surfaces hold the brake shoes for the emergency brake, and the outer surface is where the brake pads grab the disc.
+The rear rotor has two braking surfaces: the inner and outer.
+The inner surfaces hold the emergency brake shoes, and the outer surface is where the brake pads grab the disc.
 The front rotor has one braking surface where the caliper and pads sit.
 This makes it impossible to interchange the front and rear rotors.

 Q: Why are front and rear rotors different?